omeka/omeka-s-enduser/docs/modules/hierarchy.md

 # Hierarchy

 The [Hierarchy module](https://omeka.org/s/modules/Hierarchy){target=_blank} adds the ability to organize your Omeka S item sets into trees.
-This module is similar to [Collection Tree](https://omeka.org/classic/plugins/CollectionTree/){target=_blank} for Omeka Classic - you can create ordered or multi-level organizational systems.
+This module is similar to [Collection Tree](https://omeka.org/classic/plugins/CollectionTree/){target=_blank} for Omeka Classic.
+You can create ordered or multi-level organizational systems.

 ![A hierarchy in action on a public page.](modulesfiles/hierarchy_public.png)